babylonchain/finality-provider/docs/finality-provider.md

 This finality provider is associated with a BTC public key which serves as its unique identifier and a Babylon account to which staking rewards will be directed.
+The key name must be the same as the key added in [step](#3-add-key-for-the-consumer-chain).

 ```bash
 $ fpcli create-finality-provider --key-name my-finality-provider \